alohawaii-travel/infra/README.md

-# Alohawaii Tour Platform - Infrastructure
+# 🌺 AlohaWaii Infrastructure

-A comprehensive Docker-based development environment for the Alohawaii tour platform, featuring orchestration for API, Hub, and database services.
+**Comprehensive Docker orchestration and development environment for the AlohaWaii tour platform.**

-## 🏗️ Repository Structure

-This repository contains the infrastructure and orchestration for the Alohawaii platform.
-The actual services are maintained in separate GitHub repositories:

-- **API Service**: `alohawaii-api` - Backend API with Next.js and Prisma
-- **Hub Service**: `alohawaii-hub` - Staff management interface
-- **Infrastructure**: `alohawaii-infrastructure` - This repository (Docker orchestration)
+This repository provides the complete infrastructure layer that orchestrates the AlohaWaii microservices architecture, including the API backend and Staff Hub dashboard with multilingual support (English 🇺🇸, Korean 🇰🇷, Japanese 🇯🇵).

-## 🌺 Quick Start
+## 🚀 Quick Start

 ### Prerequisites
 - Docker and Docker Compose
 - Git

-### Initial Setup
+### One-Command Setup
 ```bash
 # Clone the infrastructure repository
 git clone <infrastructure-repository-url>